TBHGodPro/TBHGodPro/README.md

 ## About Me

-- I'm currently working on [SolarStats](https://github.com/Solar-Tweaks/SolarStats) and [Solar Tweaks](https://github.com/Solar-Tweaks/Solar-Tweaks).
+- I'm currently working on [Solar Tweaks](https://github.com/Solar-Tweaks/Solar-Tweaks) and [LCLib](https://github.com/TBHGodPro/LCLib).
 - I know a large variety of programming languages, but main JavaScript and TypeScript (with a bit of Java).
 - I play Minecraft and Rocket League a lot.
 - <b>Rocket League Sideswipe is superior.</b>